sanaaziz-analyst/specsavers-performance-powerbi/README.md

 ---
 ## Acknowledgements

+All data in this project is fully synthetic and was created by me from scratch to reflect realistic Specsavers optical retail operations.
+The table structures, KPIs, branch dynamics, and business scenarios are modelled on my direct experience working as an Office Manager at Specsavers, where I gained firsthand knowledge of how appointments, revenue, no-shows, and branch performance are tracked and managed day to day.
-Dataset sourced from a restaurant consolidator case study.
-All analysis, cleaning, and visualisations are my own work.
+All data cleaning, modelling, DAX calculations, and visualisations are entirely my own work.

 ---